A road sign with a large black arrow and white lettering that reads "Texas Bound" is pointing the way to the best places to live in Texas.

 10. Arlington, Texas

 With 4,600 acres of parkland, 50 tennis courts, 26 basketball courts, and 85 miles of park trails (and more), Arlington is a treat for fans of the outdoors.
-Among the many options: bird-watching hikes along the Trinity River, walks in the woods at River Legacy Nature Center, and a game of disc golf at Veterans Park
+Among the many options: Bird-watching hikes along the Trinity River, and walks in the woods at River Legacy Nature Center

-Aerial view of the Texas Tech University campus in Lubbock, Texas, with the city in the background.
-It’s late in the afternoon and the sun is bright, casting long shadows behind trees and buildings.
+Aerial afternoon view of the Texas Tech University campus in Lubbock, Texas, with parts of the city visible in the background.

 Texas Tech University in Lubbock is the only university in the Lone Star State that includes a law school, medical school, undergraduate programs, and a graduate university on the same campus.